 For the most part, the last section of the walk goes around Gordons Bay, a picturesque and protected aquatic reserve.
 There is a steep section of steps along the route, so keep that in mind.
 In the centre of the bay is a small beach.

 You can walk across to Coogee Beach or Goldstein Reserve, the park behind the beach.
-There’s plenty of spots to relax and celebrate the end of the journey.
+There are plenty of spots to relax and celebrate the end of the journey.

 Bondi to Coogee Walk

 We hope that you found our guide for the Bondi to Coogee Walk helpful.
 At the very least, we hope the photos inspire you to undertake this stunning coastal walk when you’re in Sydney.

 If you enjoyed these photos, do check out our photo gallery from Sydney.